L9Manuel9/cybersecurity-skills/freelance-documents/README.md

 ## In the first case, a request regarding GDPR compliance.

-## In the second case, it is a request for assistance regarding a UniFi Protect room connected to a network managed by: Cloud Core Router MikroTik, with a dedicated VLAN.
+## In the second case, it is a Troubleshooting request regarding a UniFi Protect Camera connected to a network managed by: Cloud Core Router MikroTik, with a dedicated VLAN.